I think the web is a big boring mistake, and here are my baby steps to rectify it and save humanity."One wrapper to rule

 What are you, at your core?
 Awareness is a key part, one that we share with many animals, and can feel when looking into a dog's eyes.
 I am creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
-To do this, Phobrain adds variation based on your mouse movement, click rhythms, and a DNA dynamics simulation (a sort of heart) to give it a tin man's heart.
+To do this, Phobrain adds variation based on your mouse movement, click rhythms, and a DNA dynamics simulation to give it a (sort of) tin man's heart.

 Screens.
 The screens show either portrait-oriented or landscape-oriented pairs.
 The landscape pairs can be either side-by-side or stacked.
 Side-by-side landscapes are recommended if a wide screen is available.

 Search Mode.
 In this mode, unscreened pairs are formed dynamically in response to your choices and timing.
 Several options for choosing the next pair appear below the photos, some depending on whether AI or Golden Angle is chosen:

 + gives color similarity (using one of 10 algorithms). - gives color opposite. c chooses curated pairs.
 The purple options, Σ1 Σ1 Σ3 Σ4 Σ5 ΣΣ Σ𝓍 , apply various combinations of neural networks.
 The grey numbered options, 2 3 8 27 32K, apply the Golden Angle in spaces of the numbered dimensions. | chooses a pair completely at random. + chooses a match based on descriptions using keywords.
 In Search Mode, clicking on a photo results in a match to its neighbor (rather than replacing the pair), depending on whether you click on a corner (4 different color matching algorithms) or the center (keyword matching).